 Hi, beautiful, how are you?

 Adam!
 How is it going?
-How was your trip to Mexico?
+How was your trip?

 In Latin American Spanish-speaking countries, we use the full version ¿qué tal estás?.
 This expression is not only a more formal way to say ‘how are you’ in Spanish, but it also allows you to ask about other people.